Gaitherdb/Custom-Planner/README.md

 * Heroku deployment
 * React-Calendar NPM
 * React Bootstrap styling engine
+* FortAwesome/React-fontawesome

 # Instructions

 To download the necessary dependencies, enter the following command in the terminal:

 `npm i`

+To run the application, enter the following command in the project directory's terminal:

+`npm start`

 # The Development Team
 This group project was the collaborative efforts between four University of Richmond's Full Stack Coding Bootcamp students, they are: